Room

 This small panel conveys in an artistic language both formal and restrained the whole story of Christianity from its very beginning and with profound theological significance.

 The three figures shine with mystic luminosity against the background of pastoral landscape.
-The infant Christ is shown standing on his Mother's knee; Mary herself, Mother and Mediator, holds up His hand in benediction; the reverent figure of St. John the Baptist carries a scroll bearing the legend "Ecce Agnus Dei (Behold the Lamb of God) and, clutching the Holy Bible to his breast, indicates the Christ Child as the Messiah foretold in the Scriptures.
+The infant Christ is shown standing on his Mother's knee; Mary herself, Mother and Mediator, holds up His hand in benediction; the reverent figure of St. John the Baptist carries a scroll bearing the legend "Ecce Agnus Dei (Behold the Lamb of God) and, clutching the Holy Bible to his breast, indicates the Christ Child as the Messiah foretold in the

 Angel

-Giulio Romano (Rome 1492 or 1499 - Mantua 1546) and executed during the first part of XVI century.
+Two panels painted in oils attributed to Giulio Romano (Rome 1492 or 1499 - Mantua 1546) and executed during the first part of XVI century.
 They bear the following inscriptions: "Behold the promised King of the people" "Listen to him therefore and adore him".

-The curved outline of the panels suggests that they were intended to form part of an altar-piece in a vaulted chapel.
+The curved outline of the panels suggests that they were intended to form part of an altar-piece in a vaulted

 Christ in glory - Rosso Fiorentino (1495 - 1540)